Ultimate Bloomington Real Estate Investing Guide for 2026

 Median Population Age

-Median population age in a good long-term investment environment should equal the typical worker’s age.
-This can also illustrate that people are migrating into the community.
-If you discover a high median age, your stream of tenants is declining.
-A thriving real estate market can’t be supported by retired people.
+Median population age in a good long-term investment environment should mirror the typical worker's age.
+This could also show that people are moving into the community.
+A high median age signals that the existing population is aging out with no replacement by younger people migrating in.
+That is a weak long-term economic picture.

 Employment Base Diversity

-A larger number of businesses in the area will increase your chances of better returns.
-When there are only a couple dominant employers, and one of such moves or disappears, it can make you lose tenants and your asset market rates to decrease.
+A larger supply of employers in the region will increase your prospects for better returns.
+When there are only one or two significant hiring companies, and one of such relocates or closes down, it will make you lose paying customers and your asset market worth to decline.

 Unemployment Rate